 Accessibility Funding for Township Businesses

 The Accessibility Friendly Awareness Program works in partnership with the Community Improvement Program (CIP).
-The CIP program has a Building Accessibility Grant that businesses in the core areas of the Township can apply for to obtain funding for automatic doors, accessibility ramps, or other improvements to make their properties barrier free.
-If you have questions or want to learn more information, contact our Economic Development Department by emailing firstname.lastname@example.org or phone 905-833-4016.
+The CIP program has a Building Accessibility Improvement Grant that businesses in the core areas of the Township can apply for to obtain funding for automatic doors, accessibility ramps, or other improvements to make their properties barrier free.
+If you have questions or want to learn more information, you can visit www.king.ca/CIP or contact our Economic Development Team by email at firstname.lastname@example.org or by phone at 905-833-4016.

 Have Accessibility or Customer Service Feedback?